 always_ff @(posedge clk) begin integer k; for( k=0; k<RATIO-1; k++ ) begin if( en[k] ) begin full_line[k*`WIDTH +: `WIDTH] <= `CLK2Q rdata; end end end // always_ff @ assign full_line[(RATIO-1)*`WIDTH +: `WIDTH] = rdata;

 %Error-BLKANDNBLK: ...: Unsupported: Blocked and non-blocking assignments to same variable: full_line %Error-BLKANDNBLK: ..: Unsupported: Blocked and non-blocking assignments to same variable: full_line

-#8 Updated by Roman Popov about 1 month ago
+#8 Updated by Roman Popov 3 months ago

 I wonder if some simple fix can be invented here, like splitting array into 2 arrays internally, one modeling a register, and one modeling a wire.